-8 Will there be any risks and vulnerabilities to public safety due to physical hazards during construction or operation of the Project? construction of operation of the Projects 9 Are there any transport routes on or around the 9 location which are susceptible to congestion or which cause environmental problems, which • could be affected by the project?
-10 And there are nected on to dilities on an array of 10 Are there any routes or facilities on or around the location which are used by the public for access to recreation or other facilities, which could be affected by the project?
-11 And there are arrange on fortunes of high law decrees 11 Are there any areas or features of high landscape or scenic value on or around the location which could be affected by the project? -10 12 Are there any other areas on or around the location which are important or sensitive for reasons of their ecology e.g. wetlands, watercourses or other water bodies, mountains, forests which could be affected by the project?
-10 13 Is the location within or adjacent to the coastal zone?
+8 Will there be any risks and vulnerabilities to public safety due to physical hazards during construction or operation of the Project?
+9 Are there any transport routes on or around the location which are susceptible to congestion or which cause environmental problems, which could be affected by the project?
+10 Are there any routes or facilities on or around the location which are used by the public for access to recreation or other facilities, which could be affected by the project?
+11 Are there any areas or features of high landscape or scenic value on or around the location which could be affected by the project?
+12 Are there any other areas on or around the location which are important or sensitive for reasons of their ecology e.g. wetlands, watercourses or other water bodies, mountains, forests which could be affected by the project?
+13 Is the location within or adjacent to the coastal zone?
 If so, what is the distance to the coast?
-14 Are there any areas on or around the location which are used by protected, important or sensitive species of fauna or flora e.g. for breeding, nesting, foraging, resting, migration, which could be affected by the project? , , 15 Are there mangrove, coral reef, sea grass bed, turtle beach habitats etc within close proximity?
-16 Is the preject located in a previously 16 Is the project located in a previously undeveloped area where there will be loss of green-field land green-neid land
+14 Are there any areas on or around the location which are used by protected, important or sensitive species of fauna or flora e.g. for breeding, nesting, foraging, resting, migration, which could be affected by the project?
+15 Are there mangrove, coral reef, sea grass bed, turtle beach habitats etc within close proximity?
+16 Is the project located in a previously undeveloped area where there will be loss of green-field land

-17 Will the project cause the removal of trees in the locality?
-18 Can any of the identified historic or culturally importance sites on or around the location be affected by the project?
-19 Are there existing land uses on or around the location e.g. homes, gardens, other private property, industry, commerce, recreation, public open space, community facilities, agriculture, forestry, tourism, mining or quarrying which could be affected by the project?
-20 Are there any areas on or around the location which are densely populated or built-up, which could be affected by the project?
-21 Are there any areas on or around the location which are occupied by sensitive land uses e.g. hospitals, schools, places of worship, community facilities, which could be affected by the project 22 Are there any areas on or around the location which contain important, high quality or scarce resources e.g. groundwater, surface waters, forestry, agriculture, fisheries, tourism, minerals, which could be affected by the project?
-23 Are there any areas on or around the location which are already subject to pollution or environmental damage e.g. where existing legal environmental standards are exceeded, which could be affected by the project?
-24 Will the project involve treatment of Solid Waste, if so indicate the amounts, nature of waste and briefly describe proposed waste management technologies to be implemented on site.
+l

+17 Will the project cause the removal of trees in the

+locality?

+18 Can any of the identified historic or culturally

+10 importance sites on or around the location be

+affected by the project?

+unrected by the project.

+19 Are there existing land uses on or around the

+location e.g. homes, gardens, other private

+property, industry, commerce, recreation, public

+open space, community facilities, agriculture,

+forestry, tourism, mining or quarrying which

+could be affected by the project?

+20 Are there any areas on or around the location

+which are densely populated or built-up, which

+could be affected by the project?

+2.1

+21 Are there any areas on or around the location

+which are occupied by sensitive land uses e.g. hospitals, schools, places of worship,

+community facilities, which could be affected by

+the project

+the project

+22 Are there any areas on or around the location

+which contain important, high quality or scarce

+resources e.g. groundwater, surface waters,

+forestry, agriculture, fisheries, tourism, minerals,

+which could be affected by the project?

+23 Are there any areas on or around the location

+which are already subject to pollution or

+environmental damage e.g. where existing legal

+environmental standards are exceeded, which

+could be affected by the project?

+24 Will the project involve treatment of Solid

+Waste, if so indicate the amounts, nature of

+waste and briefly describe proposed waste

+management technologies to be implemented on